 Thailand covers an area of 513,000 km2 (198,000 square miles).
 Thailand borders Laos and Cambodia to the east, the Gulf of Thailand and Malaysia to the south, and the Andaman Sea to the west.
 The Thai territorial waters are adjacent to the Vietnamese territorial waters of the Gulf of Thailand to the southeast and to the territorial waters of Indonesia and India in the Andaman Sea to the southwest.

 The country was founded in 1238.
 Many different cultures have been present here since the Baan Chiang culture.
-But due to its geographical location, Thai culture is always influenced by India and China as well as from other Southeast Asian neighbors.
+But due to its geographical location, Thai culture is always influenced by India and China as well as from other Southeast Asian neighbours.
 Thailand is the only country not invaded by European colonists.

 According to Thai history books, the Thais originated in the Altai Mountain, China from 4,500 years ago; then gradually migrated to what is now Thailand.
 Linguistic studies indicate that the origins of the ancient Tai were located in today's Guangxi-Guizhou border area.
 Around the eighth-tenth century, they began to migrate south into what are today northern Laos and Chieng Sen through Muang Then, finally moved down the Chao Phraya River delta.
 In their new land, the Thai repelled the indigenous people such as the Mon, the Wa, and the Khmer, suffering from their linguistic-cultural influences and especially Indian Buddhism.
 In 1238, the Thai established a Buddhist kingdom called Sukhothai (in Northern Thailand), gradually replacing the role of the fading Khmer Empire.

-Baan Chiang culture
+Baan Chiang culture in Thailand

 Later the Thai extended their territory southward, and in 1350 moved the capital to Ayuthaya (70 km north of Bangkok).
 In 1431, Siamese troops sacked Angkor.
 Many treasures and costumes of Hindu culture were brought back to Ayutthaya while rituals and clothing of the Khmer were integrated into the upper layers of Siamese culture.

-For about 400 years, between Thai and Burmese neighbors always had wars and the Ayuthaya capital was destroyed in the eighteenth century.
+For about 400 years, Thai and Burmese neighbours always had wars and the Ayuthaya capital was destroyed in the eighteenth century.
 In 1767, a Thai-Chinese general, Taksin, stood up against the Burmese army to regain its independence and moved its capital to Thonburi, on the banks of the Chao Phraya River, opposite Bangkok.
 King Rama I (1782) ascended the throne and chose Bangkok as the capital.

 Before 1932, Thailand was under an authoritarian monarchy.
 Following the bourgeois revolution in 1932 led by a group of young officers, Thailand moved from an autocratic monarchy to a constitutional monarchy.
-On December 5, 1932 King Prachadhipok (Rama VII) adopted the first constitution of Thailand.
+On December 5, 1932, King Prachadhipok (Rama VII) adopted the first constitution of Thailand.
 Finally, in the 1980s, Thailand turned its parliamentary path.

 Grand Palace